-Peruvian Green Sauce (Aji Amarillo Sauce) is a common condiment in Peruvian restaurants.
+Peruvian Green Sauce (Aji Verde Sauce) is a common condiment in Peruvian restaurants.
 It’s creamy, little spicy, fresh & a bit tangy.
 All done in a food processor or blender.
 Perfect on chicken, beef and rice!

 One of the restaurants we visit frequent is El Pollo Inka.
 It’s a Peruvian restaurant.
 Peruvian food may sound exotic and hard to imagine.
 From what I have tasted in that restaurant, many are somewhat familiar.
 Like the chicken and cilantro soup (Aguadito de Pollo) I have made before, it’s close to a classic chicken soup but with the addition of cilantro, lime juice and rice.

-Aji Amarillo sauce is common condiment in Peruvian restaurants.
+Aji verde sauce is common condiment in Peruvian restaurants.
 It’s a mayonnaise based sauce with chili peppers and herbs.
 It’s kind of like the spicy mayonnaise that you see in sushi and poke bowl.
 This green sauce is a combination of jalapeños, aji Amarillo pepper paste, cilantro, garlic, mayonnaise and lime juice.
 It’s super easy to make.
 Put everything in a blender or food processor and blend until smooth.

 Little spicy, creamy, fresh, and a bit tangy.
 It’s good on a lot of things, like dinner rolls, chicken, steak or rice.
 Bryan is addicted to it!
 If he can, he would probably eat it everyday.
 You got to try this!